mathieukaltschmidt/Computational-Quantum-Dynamics/README.md

 # Computational Quantum Dynamics

-This is a collection of programming exercises for a lecture on numerical methods in quantum mechanics at Heidelberg University held by Dr. Martin Gärttner during the winter term 2018/2019 at Heidelberg University.
+This is a collection of programming exercises for a lecture on numerical methods in quantum mechanics held by Dr. Martin Gärttner during the winter term 2018/2019 at Heidelberg University.
 Additionally we had to conduct an extensive project on "The Gross-Pitaevskii equation - Dynamics of solitons and vortices" at the end of the semester.

 All exercises have been solved by [(@carlvr)](https://github.com/carlvr) and myself.